Selective Population Protocols: Computing the Median

 By Lemma \ref{claim} we have whp

 \end{proof}

-The phase ends when group $\mathcal{G}_0$ becomes empty.
-As each agent is relocated from $\mathcal{G}_0$ to $\mathcal{G}_1$ only if it is properly colored or it was given a ticket, and each colored agent has only 21 tickets to give, we get the following fact.
+The phase ends when group $\mathcal{G}_{in}$ becomes empty.
+Each agent is relocated from $\mathcal{G}_{in}$ to $\mathcal{G}$ only if it either gets properly colored or it was given a ticket.
+Since each colored agent has only 21 tickets to utilise, we can formulate the following fact.

-\begin{fact} After single coloring phase a fraction of at least $\frac{1}{5}$ uncolored agents gets colored. \end{fact}
+\begin{fact} After single coloring phase a fraction of at least $\frac{1}{22}$ uncolored agents gets colored. \end{fact}

-Thus, one can conclude that after $O(\log n)$ iterations of the coloring phase all agents are properly colored.
-This gives us the following theorem.
+Thus, after $O(\log n)$ iterations of the coloring phase all agents are properly colored.
+This leads to the following theorem.